Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Experiment

 \section{Experiment}

 In this section, simulations and real-world experiments validate our motion planning method and adaptive controller for cart-pushing.
-First, we compare our motion planner to baseline algorithms on challenging static poses and steep reference trajectories tracking tasks.
+First, we compare our motion planner to baseline algorithms on steep reference trajectories tracking tasks in simulation.
 Then, we design motions execution tasks under different payloads to evaluate the disturbance rejection capability and accuracy of the controllers.
-Finally, we conduct real-world narrow passage navigation experiments to assess the maneuverability of the proposed framework and its control robustness under extreme conditions.
+Finally, we conduct navigation experiments in challenging scenarios to assess the maneuverability of the proposed framework and its control robustness under extreme conditions.